webplatform/docs-wpd/Example_Pages/JavaScript_Object/index.md

 '''''Implementation Note:''' Transclude method descriptions from child pages.
 There should be a generated list of method links for items inherited by instances from Object.
 Provide distinctive styling for "Deprecated", "Requires JavaScript ''version''", and "Non-standard.
 Items with these flags should be called out in the Browser Compatibility table.''

-=Usage=
-The JavaScript date is measured in milliseconds since midnight 01 January, 1970 UTC.
-A day holds 86,400,000 milliseconds.
-The JavaScript Date object range is -100,000,000 days to 100,000,000 days relative to 01 January, 1970 UTC.

-The JavaScript Date object provides uniform behavior across platforms.

-The JavaScript Date object supports a number of UTC (universal) methods, as well as local time methods.
-UTC, also known as Greenwich Mean Time (GMT), refers to the time as set by the World Time Standard.
-The local time is the time known to the computer where JavaScript is executed.

-A Date object contains a number representing a particular instant in time to within a millisecond.
-If the value of an argument is greater than its range or is a negative number, other stored values are modified accordingly.
-For example, if you specify 150 seconds, JavaScript redefines that number as two minutes and 30 seconds.

-If the number is NaN, the object does not represent a specific instant of time.
-If you pass no parameters to the Date object, it is initialized to the current time (UTC).
-A value must be given to the object before you can use it.

-The range of dates that can be represented in a Date object is approximately 285,616 years on either side of January 1, 1970.

-See Date and Time Calculations (JavaScript) for more information about how to use the Date object and related methods.

 =Notes=